 And since Brian Gavin personally evaluates every diamond that he selects for inventory, you never have to worry about any Brian Gavin Blue Signature diamonds exhibiting any of the potentially negative effects of blue fluorescence, he’ll just wholesale off any diamonds that don’t meet his extremely strict production standards.

-Brian Gavin Signature vs Ritani Ideal Cut diamonds:
+Brian Gavin vs Ritani Diamonds:

 You do realize that there simply is no comparison… right?
 We’re essentially trying to compare super ideal cut diamonds to, uh, not even my type of ideal cut diamond… In my mind, the Ritani diamond isn’t even an option, I never would have selected it for inventory when I was the diamond buyer for Nice Ice, because it simply doesn’t meet my selection standards.

 Or do you really want a diamond that people are going to notice from across the room, again and again?
 It really is like that… We’re talking Top 0.001% Light Performance vs Top 2% and on the race track of real life, it’s pretty clear to me which diamond is the winner!

 Now if you really want an ideal cut diamond from Ritani, I’ll be happy to conduct an in-depth search of Ritani diamond inventory however you didn’t ask me to do that, you asked me to evaluate this particular Ritani 60/60 ideal cut diamond, and hinted at being open to options from Brian Gavin, so that’s the direction I went.

-However they do offer some very nice options in GIA Excellent, and a small handful of AGS Ideal-0 cut diamonds that fall in the Top 1% range, but I do find that they are few and far between and that it can be difficult to get those reflector scope images.
+However they do offer some very nice options in GIA Excellent.
+A small handful of those are AGS Ideal-0 cut diamonds that fall in the Top 1% range.
+However, I find that they are few and far between and it's difficult to get reflector scope images.
 Let me know if I can help you further.